kanewallmann/Dreambooth-Stable-Diffusion/README.md

 Note: if, when you hit `Open`, it gives you a _502 Bad Gateway_, just wait another 30 seconds or so and try again - that just means your instance jumped the gun a bit.

+### IMPORTANT NOTE

+#### When you are finished with this guide and seen your results, make sure you hit the Stop button for your running instance (the black square above Open)!

+#### If you don't, the rest of your credit will needlessly drain away over time.

 ![img.png](ion-cannon-images/Step4.PNG)

 ### Step 5